 Diets free of artificial food colorings and common allergens.

-Artificial food colorings do not appear to cause ADHD, but may exacerbate symptoms in some ADHD patients.
+Artificial food colorings do not appear to cause ADHD but may exacerbate symptoms in some ADHD patients.
 An elimination diet is a valuable tool to identify problematic foods.
-At least 8 controlled studies have demonstrated either significant behavioral improvement on oligoantigenic (elimination) diets compared with regular diets or behavioral deterioration on a placebo-controlled challenge with foods suspected of aggravating symptoms.
-In one of these studies, parental reports indicated that more than half the subjects exhibited a reliable improvement in behavior on an oliogoantigenic diet.
+At least 8 controlled studies have demonstrated either significant behavioral improvement on oligoantigenic (elimination) diets compared with regular diets, or behavioral deterioration on a placebo-controlled challenge with foods suspected of aggravating symptoms.
+In one of these studies, parental reports indicated that more than half the subjects exhibited a reliable improvement in behavior on an oligoantigenic diet.
+A 2017 review of double-blind, placebo-controlled trials concluded that elimination diets, referenced as “few-foods diets,” may be a beneficial short-term diagnostic treatment for ADHD, although likely dependent upon families who are highly motivated and supportive, given the time and effort required to find the offending foods.
 A study looking at 35 years of elimination diets found that > 70% of children responded positively.

 Some children with ADHD may also be sensitive to foods other than artificial colorings, such as milk, chocolate, soy, eggs, wheat, corn, and legumes, as well as salicylate-containing foods (e.g., grapes, tomatoes, and oranges).

 Iron.
-A recent meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
+A 2017 meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
 Iron deficiency is associated with decreased dopamine transporter density and activity, causing increased extracellular dopamine.
 Deficiency may also result in dysfunction in the basal ganglia.
-Supplementation may improve symptoms in ADHD patients with low serum ferritin.,
+Iron supplementation may therefore improve symptoms in ADHD patients with low serum ferritin.,

 Polyunsaturated fatty acids.
-ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio.
-A recent meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
+ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio., A 2016 meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
 The efficacy of supplementation continues to be evaluated.,

 What to Tell the Family

-ADHD can impair learning, work performance, and social relationships.
-However, several effective treatments are available.
-Although many parents have understandable concerns about drug therapy, medications are highly effective and generally provide rapid and dramatic relief.
-Other options—behavioral treatment, special educational programming, and, for a subset, oligoantigenic diet—may be tried separately or in combination with medication.
+ADHD can impair learning, work performance, and social relationships; however, several effective treatments are available.
+Although many parents have understandable concerns about drug therapy, medications are highly effective, generally provide significant relief, and, in some cases, reduce the risk of developing a substance use disorder.
+Other options—behavioral treatment, special educational programming, and for some, an oligoantigenic diet—may be tried separately or in combination with medication.